shoutem/shoutem.github.io/_posts/1-2-23-TouchableOpacity.md

 # TouchableOpacity

-TouchableOpacity is a React Native's `TouchableOpacity` with additional styling through Theme.
+TouchableOpacity is a React Native's `TouchableOpacity` with additional styling applied through Theme.
-Basically, it is a wrapper for making components respond properly to touches.
-On press down, the opacity of the wrapped component is decreased, dimming it.
+Basically, `TouchableOpacity` is React-Native's [component](https://facebook.github.io/react-native/docs/touchableopacity.html "React Native TouchableOpacity component documentation") that responds to touches.
+Once component is pressed, the opacity of the component within `TouchableOpacity` is decreased, dimming it.

+## API

+#### Props

+* `TouchableOpacity` has the same props like React Native's `TouchableOpacity` component uses

+### Style names

+* None

+#### Style

+* `TouchableOpacity` has the same Style props like React Native's `TouchableOpacity` component has (`activeOpacity`)
+* _Note that `activeOpacity` can also be set through Theme, and it defaults to 0.8._

+## Examples

-## TouchableOpacity
+### TouchableOpacity
 <br />

 #### JSX Declaration